jakedwinfield/apero/content/blog/2022-01-02-covid-working-conditions/index.md

 ---
 In this article, Dr. Joseph Paris and I analyze survey data of 1,080 higher education professionals across 830 colleges and universities in the United States about their working conditions during the COVID-19 pandemic.
 From this survey data, collected from members of the [American Association of Collegiate Registrars and Admissions Officers](https://www.aacrao.org) in October 2020, we found that employees had increased expectations but fewer resources, leading to burnout and negative impacts on both the personal and professional lives of employees.

+A brief research summary is available [here](https://blog.utpjournals.com/2022/08/04/covid-19-and-the-higher-education-workplace-creating-a-community-of-care-to-address-burnout-and-employee-turnover/), with recommendations for thinking about how the pandemic has continued to impact working conditions in higher education well after the time period of our analysis.

 We have also written a piece accepted for publication in *College & University* that provides recommendations for policy and practice for higher education leaders in times of crisis, including the COVID-19 pandemic and beyond.

 ## Abstract